ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 </div>

 There were so-called 'fake conflicts' whereby two team members would be editing different files at the same time, let's say the readme.md and system implementation.md, and information was altered in the readme.md which was at odds with information in the system implementation.md.
-We could then fast-forward these changes.
+We can do a fast-forward, where git goes back into the repository and pretends that team member 1's edit came before the team member 2's edit, and that team member 1 had done a push in between the edits.
+We decided that if we were dealing with genuine fake conflict, namely where the files being edited concurrently were different and the changes to those files were unconnected, then it would be justifiable to perform a fast-forward.
+The fast-forward loses the information about the conflict.

 There were also real conflicts, as depicted below: